Close Menu

 • Use tax-advantaged accounts for rebalancing to minimize tax impact.

-• Consider transaction costs and try to consolidate trades.
+• Consider transaction costs and consolidate trades where possible.

 • Automate the process through your brokerage platform if possible.